 Without a clear picture of who will want to buy your product or service, your launch can feel directionless.
 For example, if you’re launching your product over the web, how will you know which platforms to advertise on?
 Where will your ideal buyers be at the time of your product launch, and will your launch strategy interest them?
 These are all vital considerations that can be answered by identifying your buyer personas and their needs before going to market.

 To make sure you’re fully prepared prior to launch, take the time to conduct primary market research via focus groups and/or 1:1 conversations with open-ended questions and also examine secondary research to uncover further details of your buyer’s pain points.
-These steps are imperative as they will give you an authentic understanding of who you’ll be talking to and looking to connect with as well as what messages are likely to resonate with them.
+These steps are imperative as they can give you an authentic understanding of who you’ll be talking to and looking to connect with as well as what messages are likely to resonate with them.

 Personalized Marketing Strategy